-The method is focused on collecting high-resolution individual-level data to be analysed by Hierarchical Bayesian model.
-In typical settings respondents would see
+The method is focused on collecting high-resolution individual-level data to be analyzed by Hierarchical Bayesian model.
+In typical settings respondents would see 10-20 screens.

 In deciding which items to show on the next screen of the MaxDiff, the system focuses on ensuring equal coverage of pairs of items among all respondents.
 In other words, items are chosen randomly, with bias toward pairs of items that were seen less frequently overall across respondents.